List of Detroit Tigers no-hitters

 The manager is another integral part of any no-hitter.
 The tasks of the manager include determining the starting rotation as well as batting order and defensive lineup every game.
 Managers choosing the right pitcher and right defensive lineup at a right game at a right place at a right time would lead to a no-hitter.
-Jim Leyland is the only Tigers manager to skipper more than one no-hitter, being at the helm for both of Verlander's.
+Jim Leyland and A. J. Hinch are the only Tigers managers to skipper more than one no-hitter.